rlangc/rlangc/Technical Writing/AutoCAD User Guide.md

 A block is a reusable collection of objects that can be inserted multiple times into a drawing without increasing file size significantly.

-Benefits of Using Blocks
+<h3>Benefits of Using Blocks</h3>

-✔ Increases efficiency by reducing repetitive work.
+✔ Increases efficiency by reducing repetitive work

-✔ Maintains consistency across drawings.
+✔ Maintains consistency across drawings

-✔ Reduces file size compared to individual copies.
+✔ Reduces file size compared to individual copies

-✔ Allows easy modifications (updating one block updates all instances).
+✔ Allows easy modifications (updating one block updates all instances)

-5.2 Creating a Block (BLOCK or B)
+<h3>5.2 Creating a Block (BLOCK or B)</h3>

 Steps to Create a Block

     Type BLOCK or B > Press Enter.